What is Risk Aversion?

 - The payoff from each outcome

 Consider the following example: John and Mark are playing a game.
-John flips a coin and if it is heads, Mark gives him $10.
-If it is tails, Mark gives John $20.
+John flips a coin and if it is heads, then Mark gives him $10.
+If it is tails, then Mark gives John $20.

 - A set of outcomes: Heads, Tails

 - Probability of Heads = Probability of Tails = ½

 - John’s payoff from heads is $10.
 John’s payoff from tails is $20.

 The general formula for expected value is the following:

 Therefore, the expected value of the gamble described above is +$15 for John.
 He will make $15 every time he takes part in the gamble.
 If John is risk averse, then he strictly prefers receiving $15 with certainty to the gamble.

 The risk premium of a gamble is the extra amount required to make an agent indifferent between the gamble and the expected value of the gamble.
 Conversely, it can also be thought of as the amount of money a risk averse agent will pay to avoid any risk.

 In the example above, the expected value of the gamble is $15.
 The utility received from the expected value of the gamble is 1.17 (log 15).
 The expected utility from the gamble is 1.15 (½ log 10 + ½ log 20).
 It is equal to the utility received when consumption is $14.